 - The Global Drug Survey has consistently found psilocybin and LSD to be the least addictive of all drugs.

 - The UK Independent Scientific Committee on Drugs deemed classical psychedelics to be among the least damaging to the self and to society, compared to all other drugs.

 - In over 2000 carefully controlled clinical trials, where participants were properly screened for predisposition to psychosis and other contraindications, no serious adverse events were recorded, and cases of Hallucinogen Persisting Perceptual Disorder (HPPD) are rare.

 - Psilocybin used in the clinical setting is considered safe, well tolerated, showing no signs of neurotoxicity.

 - Psychedelic use does not appear to be associated to negative mental health.
 In fact data suggest the opposite may be true.

-- A deluge of research demonstrates that these experiences are often rated in 7/10 cases as the single or among the top five most meaningful experiences in the lives of participants, and a single experience in a controlled setting can provide profound and sustained relief to those suffering from addictions, depression, and anxiety.
+- A deluge of research demonstrates that psychedelic-induced mystical experience are often rated in 7/10 cases as the single or among the top five most meaningful experiences in the lives of participants, and a single experience in a controlled setting can provide profound and sustained relief to those suffering from addictions, depression, and anxiety.

 but they do carry risks.